Jose Ramon Miguelez-Botas

 Rawson Watson, a UK citizen, was sentenced to 17 years in US prison in 2014 for a similar attempt.
 He pleaded guilty to attempting to smuggle more than one tonne of cocaine — worth more than $30 million, from the Dominican Republic to Belgium.
 Watson was dressed as a flight attendant when he was arrested.

 It is also a mistake to look at these, or the 2018 Farnborough bust as amateurish.
 The drugs were transported to the airport in an armoured vehicle and fake policeman used a dog — which they pretended was a sniffer dog — to inspect the luggage before it was loaded onto the aircraft.

-“Although this was not a particularly sophisticated smuggling attempt, it clearly had significant financial backing,” said Truby from the UK National Crime Agency.
+“Although this was not a particularly sophisticated smuggling attempt, it clearly had significant financial backing,” said Truby from the UK's NCA.
 “The loss of profit that would have been made from this seizure will be a huge hit to the wider criminal networks involved.”

 The Africa Route